Why study women, gender and sexuality studies?

 Additional Information

-Additional information about course and degree requirements for the Women, Gender, & Sexuality Studies doctoral program is located in the department's graduate student handbook.
+Additional information about the Women, Gender, & Sexuality Studies doctoral program is located in the department's graduate student handbook.